Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Interpretation of Elasticity Values

 Understanding the elasticity value helps businesses predict consumer behavior.
 Estimated price elasticity can vary based on product category and consumer demographics.
 An elasticity greater than 1 indicates that consumers are price-sensitive; hence, price reductions can lead to higher sales volumes, which may offset the lower price.
-Conversely, an elasticity less than 1 suggests that consumers are not very responsive to price changes, allowing businesses to increase prices without significantly affecting sales volumes.

 Examples of Price Elasticity